New Year’s Resolutions for People in Addiction Recovery

 Resolutions for Long-Term Sobriety

 While no two journeys through long-term recovery are the same, we hope our list of resolutions can provide a good foundation to create your own list of sobriety goals for 2020.
 Whether you’re in early recovery or have 15 years of continuous sobriety, it is important to continue to set realistic goals for yourself and be proud of all your successes.
 If you or a loved one is struggling with addiction, please reach out to Silver Linings Recovery Center today.
-Our addiction treatment center in Bucks County PA can help with any addiction you’re struggling with in a safe and peaceful environment.
+Our addiction treatment center can help with any addiction you’re struggling with in a safe and peaceful environment.
 For a confidential consultation, please call 844-546-4644 today.